joaofgoncalves/ThermalRaster/README.md

 Average and std-deviation of temperature values (deg.C)

-Now let’s use a different image, this time for beech tree:
+Now let’s use a different image, this time for a beech tree:

 ``` r
 beech_image_path <- system.file("extdata", "BEECH1_EOUTTREERGB_ILAC9031.JPG", package = "ThermalRaster")